igvteam/igv-docs/igv-docs/docs/UserGuide/advanced/command_line.md

     * ```-z num``` Specifies the maximum zoom level to precompute.
 The default value is 7 and is sufficient for most files.
 To reduce file size at the expense of IGV performance this value can be reduced.

     * ```-f list``` A comma delimited list specifying window functions to use when reducing the data to precomputed tiles.
 Possible values are min, max, and mean.
-By default only the mean is calculated.
+By default, only the mean is calculated.

     * ```-p file``` Specifies a .bed file to be used to map probe identifiers to locations.
 This option is useful when preprocessing .gct files.
 The .bed file should contain 4 columns: chr start end name where name is the probe name in the .gct file.